 Evidence has accumulated over the last few years that anti-coagulants are better at preventing stroke in people with atrial fibrillation than low-dose aspirin.
 In reality, even though the advice has only recently changed, many doctors looking after patients with atrial fibrillation already prescribe anti-coagulants.
 “Anticoagulant medication does carry risks, principally the risk of internal bleeding, including bleeds into the brain.

 However, this small risk is far outweighed by the benefits,” explains Dr Jarman The newer anticoagulants dabigatran, rivaroxaban or apixaban do not require monitoring, unlike warfarin, and are thought to be associated with a lower risk of serious bleeding.
 They are also less likely to interact with other medications.
+If we consider the range of Cialis dosages (from 2.5 to 20 mg), the level of contraception and time of effect grow in accordance with the increase in dosage.
+If you take one pill per day, balance of concentration will be reached in about 5 days.
+If the patient has erectile dysfunctions, the kinetics of the component doesn't change.
+It remained similar to that of physically healthy persons.

 Not everyone with atrial fibrillation needs to take anticoagulants